tofa

 • The vault is rewritten atomically: a temp file is written and then renamed, so the old vault is never partially overwritten.

-• Exit code 0 on success, non-zero on parse errors, wrong passphrase, or duplicate account ids.
+• Exit code 0 on success, non-zero on parse errors, wrong passphrase, or an attempt to re-add an exact duplicate.

 See also